Malaysia–Philippines relations: Sabah dispute

+The Philippines objected to the inclusion of North Borneo in a proposed federation with Malaya, claiming it had sovereignty over parts of North Borneo due to inheriting the claims of the Sulu Sultanate.
+Under the July 1963 Manila Accord, Malaya committed to ensuring that the federation had support within North Borneo.
+A United Nations factfinding mission concluded that federation did have local support, and the federation of Malaysia was created on 16 September 1963.
+The next day, the Philippines objected at the United Nations to a delegate from "Malaysia" sitting in the seat of "Malaya".
+The Philippines broke off ties, and did not recognise Malaysia.

-Between September 1963 and May 1964, diplomatic relations between the two countries were suspended due to a dispute over the Philippines’ claim to North Borneo, which the eastern part had once been part of the Sulu Sultanate.
+Between September 1963 and May 1964, diplomatic relations between the two countries were suspended.
 Relations were suspended again, due to the same issue, between 1968 and 1969.

 In February 2013, a group of armed men claiming to have been sent by Jamalul Kiram III, a self-proclaimed Sultanate of Sulu have landed in Sabah which led to an armed clashed with the Malaysian security forces.
 During the standoff, at least 56 Sulu forces were killed including 6 civilians and 10 Malaysian forces.
 His desperate action were widely criticised by both Sabah residents and Filipino migrants and expatriates in Sabah as the main cause for the increase of Anti-Filipino sentiment, negative perceptions and discrimination towards Filipinos in the state.
-This discrimnation was an unfair status of affairs considering how Filipino immigrants to Sabah were merely refugees fleeing the violence of the Moro conflict which destroyed their homes in Mindanao and Sulu; a conflict which was publicly supported and funded by the Malaysian government.
+This discrimination was a result of Filipino immigrants to Sabah fleeing the violence of the Moro conflict which destroyed their homes in Mindanao and Sulu; a conflict originated from the atrocities committed during Ferdinand Marcos dictatorship in the 1970s under his Martial Law, which include massacres and abuses towards the Muslim community in Southern Mindanao.
+Albeit Martial Law was only a response to the formation of the MNLF insurgent group supported by the Malaysian government, to declare terrorism against the Philippines.
 Filipino refugees also feel trapped as the Malaysian government refuse granting citizenship to many such refugees, classfying them as a stateless people.